CSIRO-enviro-informatics/info-engineering/linked-data-api.md

 #### By profile

+TODO: Add more content on conneg by profile

 See https://www.w3.org/TR/dx-prof-conneg/

 Refer to Jupyter Notebook example "Linked Data Example 2" in "Part 2: By Profile".

 ### Linked Data APIs